OpenAEV-Platform/collectors/nvd-nist-cve/README.md

-# OpenBAS NVD NIST CVE collector
+# OpenAEV NVD NIST CVE collector

 The NVD NIST CVE collector is a standalone Python process that collects data from the NVD (National Vulnerability Database).